soumyabratasahoo01/Soumya-portfolio/README.md

 # project1
-Semple using Html and Css
+Semple using Html, Css and JavaScript